ResearchCompanies · Semiconductors

 NASA silicon carbide chip board with multiple packaged chips

-Chip package
+Chip board

 Lam Research deposition process equipment image